varzay-abbas/node-rest/readme.md

 Docker container is run with exposing port 3001 from the container to port 9000 on the host with the following command:

 docker run -e VERSION=1.1 -p 9000:3001 nodejs-rest

+### 5. Eslint
+Run npm run lint to check for linting errors.
+Run npm run lint:fix to fix the linting errors.